Updated October 26, 2023

 From a car that starts its journey to an athlete in training, everyone needs goals to get to their destination.
 Goals and objectives should provide the perfect roadmap for your financial future.

-Financial Planning Goals should be agreed and documented with financial advisers to assist in measuring progress.
-Most importantly, financial planning goals should be reviewed periodically to adjust to changing circumstances.
-The relevancy of the goal must be high.
+Financial Planning Goals should be agreed upon and documented with financial advisers to assist in measuring progress.
+The goal must be highly relevant.
+Most importantly, financial planning goals should be routine and up-to-date to reflect changing circumstances.

-The success of the financial planning process is largely dependent on how clear and available your financial planning information is, to your financial adviser.
+The success of the financial planning process largely depends on how clear and available your financial planning information is to your financial adviser.
 This includes the following: